Digital Humanities using the Example of the Castle of Ebreichsdorf in the Lower Austrian Industrial District

 The aims of our project are reflected in the following two research questions, which build on each other and simultaneously form two work packages:

-- a) What role did the Castle of Ebreichsdorf Castle (now the palace) play in the history of the region from the 10th to the 16th century and what did the landscape surrounding it look like at that time?
+- a) What role did the Castle of Ebreichsdorf (now the palace) play in the history of the region from the 10th to the 16th century and what did the landscape surrounding it look like at that time?

 - b) Was the Castle of Ebreichsdorf a link between the Latin West and the Byzantine East?